 Explore Ruins and Villages on the Island of Crete

 The largest island in Greece, Crete is a destination that's worth a whole vacation on its own.
-Minoans, the earliest advanced European civilization made their home here — predating the ancient Greeks — so there's plenty to see in terms of historic ruins.
+It's an island that truly has it all: nature, food, tradition, and beautiful coastal towns.
+Minoans, the earliest advanced European civilization made their home here—predating the ancient Greeks—so there's also plenty to see in terms of historic ruins.